resace3/Image-Processing-and-Analysis-on-the-PRP/README.md

 # 6. Finalizing Your Pod

-Once you are sure that your pod is running correctly, you can have your commands automatically run, which is seen in
+Once you are sure that your pod is running correctly, you can have your commands automatically run, which is seen in **args** section of *image_processing/tiff_ingest.yaml*.